TeeCee-I/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 ## Concepts for this project:
 Pointers and arrays
 ### Guide
-C - Pointer to Pointer
+C - Pointer to Pointer\n
 C – Pointer to Pointer with example
 Multi-dimensional Arrays in C
 Two dimensional (2D) arrays in C programming with example